-Jim and Luke Cederberg are experienced attorneys who will help you collect the compensation you deserve from a long-term disability insurance policy.
-To learn more about your long-term disability and ERISA claim, contact the Cederberg Law Firm in Boulder, Colorado, for a free consultation.
+Jim Cederberg is an experienced attorney who will help you collect the compensation you deserve from a long-term disability insurance policy.
+To learn more about your long-term disability and ERISA claim, contact the Cederberg Law Firm in Boulder, Colorado for a free consultation.

 Helping You Navigate the Long-Term Disability and ERISA Claims Process